 This Board of Directors is the policy body of the Chamber Foundation.
 The Chamber Foundation Board sets goals, monitors financial performance, and programming.
 Board members also participate in fundraising, marketing, and public relations and also provide assistance with grant research.

-This committee is a spin-off of the Worksite Wellness Committee, focused solely on mental health.
-The purpose of this committee is to raise awareness of pandemic fatigue, reduce the stigma around mental health, to serve the diverse needs of employers and employees by providing information, activities, and services to increase emotional and psychological well-being.
-Meets: Third Thursday of each month from 7:30 am to 8:00 am.
+What started off as a spin-off of the Worksite Wellness Committee, focused solely on mental health in the workplace, has transformed into a Community Resiliency Committee.
+The purpose of this committee is to raise awareness of pandemic fatigue, reduce the stigma around mental health, and serve the diverse needs of our community at large, by providing programs, services and resources to increase emotional and psychological well-being.
+This meeting is open to anyone!
+Meets: Third Thursday of each month from 7:30 am to 8:30 am.

 The Board of Directors elects an Executive Committee of five officers to transact business between meetings of the Board.
 The Board also employs an Executive Director, who hires a staff of professionals to conduct daily business and operate the Chamber office, and to assist the volunteers in the accomplishment of our goals.